Crypto trading. Pexels image.

 Coinbase’s subscription and services revenue consists of several streams.
 The definition of these revenue sources are available here: subscription and services revenue.

-Revenue From Stablecoin, Blokchain Rewards, and Interest & Finance Fee Income
+Revenue Mix from Stablecoin, Blokchain Rewards, Interest & Finance, Custodial Fee, etc.

 Coinbase’s subscription and services revenue consists of several streams.
 The definition of these revenue sources are available here: subscription and services revenue.